Early Years Development

 - Approach the world with curiosity and the knowledge and skills that lead to success in maths and science: a growing interest in the properties of things and the relationships and forces that exist in the natural world.

-- Use their social skills to perform in a school classroom: listening skills, self-discipline, patience, and discipline for the task, ability to work with others, and ability to solve problems.
+- Use their social skills: listening skills, self-discipline, patience, and discipline for the task, ability to work with others, and ability to solve problems.

-We recognise each child’s emerging needs and interests, guiding their development through warm, positive interaction.
-As children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.
+We recognise each child’s emerging needs and interests, guiding their development through warm, positive interactions.
+As children grow older, and as their development allows, there will be more activities led by adults, to help children prepare for learning that is more formal and their transition to school.

 If you would like to know more information about the EYFS, visit the Foundation Years website.